 Look for the brown and yellow (usually) signs announcing your entrance to public land and you’ll know you’re in the right place.
 Be aware of wildfires during the warmer months in California and surrounding areas when planning your trip – camping is not permitted when there are active wildfires in the area.

 - Ask a ranger.
 For an inside track into the best places to stay, keep an eye out for any BLM Ranger Station or visitor center and ask the true locals (Rangers) for their suggestions.
 We’ve never been lead astray and you’ll be amazed at how much they’ll go out of their way to help you out.

 - Scour Google Maps.
 Again, look for the green areas that signify public lands.
 Use Google Earth to get an idea of roads and landscapes.

 - If you’re going to an area where others have camped before, pick a site that has been used before.
 Plants, soil, and wildlife are impacted by new campsites so using existing ones will minimize your impact on the forest.
 Always follow Leave No Trace principles.

 - Check out these online resources and apps that make it easy to find places to camp:

 - If all else fails, find a Walmart or a truck stop.
 Free camping isn’t solely limited to Federal Lands.
-Walmart parking lots, truck stops, and rest areas also make for serviceable and convenient places to park it for the night.
+Walmart parking lots, truck stops, and rest areas can also make for serviceable and convenient places to park it for the night.
 Remember to check signs first to make sure you can stay there overnight.